 Stone Age to Iron Age Assembly

-Based on 'Changes in Britain from the Stone Age to the Iron Age', this script has a truly wide-ranging cast that includes a hunter gatherer, a farmer, some guys with ropes from Stonehenge, a 'Rolling Stone', a caveman, ape, cast of Ice Age, a Celt, Iron Man ... and a Narrator and Archaeologist that just can't seem to get on!
+Stone Age to Iron Age Assembly is based on ‘Changes in Britain from the Stone Age to the Iron Age’, this script has a truly wide-ranging cast that includes a hunter-gatherer, a farmer, some guys with ropes from Stonehenge, a ‘Rolling Stone’, a caveman, ape, cast of Ice Age, a Celt, Iron Man … and a Narrator and Archaeologist that just can’t seem to get on!

 Starting 9 million years ago and running through all three ‘ages’: Stone, Bronze and Iron (yes, the play does take ‘ages’!) this is a informative but, as usual, fun romp through history – with one long-suffering narrator!